pmoitaly/PlComponents/doc/pl_language_system.md

-# Pl Language System
+# Pl Translation System

-## Overview

-The PlComponents library comes with a lightweight, extensible, and fully off-line, runtime‑oriented localization framework designed for VCL applications.
-It provides a modular architecture that separates:

-- **storage** of translated strings
-- **loading** of language metadata
-- **encoding/decoding** of translation files
-- **runtime language switching**
-- **integration with UI controls**

-The system is built to be **simple**, **non‑intrusive**, and **easy to extend**, avoiding the complexity of traditional resource‑based localization.

-It is ideal for applications that require:

-- dynamic language switching
-- user‑editable translation files
-- JSON/INI‑based localization
-- custom translation engines
-- integration with non‑visual components
+**Version:** 0.8
+**Category:** Runtime Localization Framework
+**Project:** PlComponents

 ---

+## Introduction
+This document provides an overview of the **Pl Translation System**, the runtime localization framework included in the `plVCLNonVisualComponents` package.
+Its purpose is to describe the architecture, components, and workflow of the system, ensuring a consistent understanding for developers integrating localization features into VCL applications.

+---

+## Body

+### 1. Overview of the Translation System
+The Pl Translation System is a **lightweight, extensible, runtime‑oriented localization framework** for Delphi VCL applications.
+It enables applications to load, manage, and switch languages dynamically, using human‑readable formats such as **INI** and **JSON**.

+The system is designed to be:
+- **Modular** — each responsibility is isolated in its own unit
+- **Extensible** — developers can add custom engines or loaders
+- **Non‑intrusive** — no need for resource DLLs or recompilation
+- **Runtime‑driven** — languages can be changed while the application is running

+---

-## Architecture
+### 2. Architecture Overview

 The Translation System is composed of several units, each with a clear responsibility: